The Stolen Years – The Mental Health and Smoking Action report

 15: Smoking and Mental Health

-There is a strong association between smoking and mental health disorders.
-However, people with mental illness are generally able to quit smoking if they are given evidenced-based suport.
+There is a strong association between smoking and mental health conditions.
+However, people with mental health conditions are generally able to quit smoking if they are given evidenced-based suport.

 Quitting in Mind

 A guide to implementing stop smoking support in mental health settings (published in 2009).

 Smoke-free Mental Health (Scotland)

 Guidance developped by NHS Health Scotland that offers a step-by-step approach to support the process of engagement with all concerned, including staff and patients who are most directly affected

 Position statement on mental health and smoking produced by the Faculty of Public Health and endorsed by ASH and a number of other health organisations.
 Published 2008.